 Manual pallet jacks are simpler and more affordable than electric pallet jacks, and also require less upkeep.
 They can be a good choice for small to mid-sized warehouses or construction sites.
 Here are the four simple steps for using a manual pallet jack.

-Stand behind the pallet jack with your hands on the metal steering handle, toward the prongs, which are facing outward.
-The prongs are the two horizontal pieces of metal which will actually lift the pallets.
+Stand behind the pallet jack with your hands on the metal steering handle, toward the outward-facing prongs.
+The prongs are the two horizontal pieces of metal that actually lift the pallets.
 Locate the plastic release lever on the handle; this is usually found attached to the center bar.
 It may be a different color in order to make it stand out, but if not it should still be obvious.

 Next, push the pallet jack over to the pallet you would like to move.
 Press the release lever up and inward to lower the prongs to about one-inch off of the ground.
 If the prongs are already lowered, they will not move when you press the lever.